The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models: Related Work

 \section{Related Work}

-\paragraph{Diffusion language models.} Inspired by the success of diffusion models in continuous image domains~\cite{ho2020denoising,rombach2022high}, recent work has extended diffusion to discrete text generation.
-Early approaches operating in continuous embedding spaces~\cite{diffusionlm,diffuseq,ssdlm} suffered from optimization and discretization issues.
-In contrast, masked diffusion models~\cite{sedd,mdlm,shi2024simplified,ou2024your}, which define the diffusion process directly in the discrete token space via random masking, have become the dominant paradigm.
-Notably, recent large-scale models such as LLaDA~\cite{nie2025large} and Dream~\cite{ye2025dream} demonstrate scalability and performance competitive with autoregressive (AR) models.
-The emergence of such large-scale diffusion language models has spurred a growing body of follow-up studies exploring their distinctive modeling and inference properties.
-Among various advantages discussed in the literature, two aspects have received particular attention.
+\paragraph{Diffusion language models.} Motivated by the success of diffusion models in continuous domains~\cite{ho2020denoising,rombach2022high}, recent work has extended diffusion to discrete text generation.
+Early embedding-space approaches~\cite{diffusionlm,diffuseq,ssdlm} faced optimization and discretization challenges, leading to the adoption of masked diffusion models~\cite{sedd,mdlm,shi2024simplified,ou2024your}, which operate directly in the discrete token space via random masking.
+Recent large-scale models like LLaDA~\cite{nie2025large} and Dream~\cite{ye2025dream} achieve performance competitive with autoregressive (AR) models.
+Among various advantages of dLLMs discussed in the literature, two aspects have received particular attention.
 First, dLLMs naturally support parallel decoding, enabling significant inference acceleration~\cite{fastdllm,ben2025accelerated,labs2025mercury,geminidiffusion,song2025seed}.
 Second, their non-autoregressive formulation allows for arbitrary-order token generation, which has been hypothesized to benefit complex reasoning by relaxing strict left-to-right constraints~\cite{ye2024beyond,kim2025train}.